huilinghe19/sardana_practise/macros_huiling/README.md

 1. Set path of macros in Spock: _MACRO_SERVER.put_property({"MacroPath":["/macros", "/usr/lib/python2.7/dist-packages/sardana/macroserver/macros/examples"]}), "/macros" is the path of the new custom macros, which we define by ourselves.

-2. Problem: image can not shown in spock.
+2. The Problem: image can not shown in spock.
 Hinweis:'TypeError: 'figure' is an unknown keyword argument (For more detailed information type: python_error)' has been solved.
 In the new debian system and after the correction for expconf, the macro random_image works well.
 The program is proved to be right.
 But the usage of random.random((32,32)) is not normal.
 In the documentation:

     random.random()

     Return the next random floating point number in the range [0.0, 1.0).